Michael William Fisher

-Michael William Fisher (born March 3, 1958) is an American prelate of the Roman Catholic Church who currently serves as the bishop of the Diocese of Buffalo, having been installed on January 15, 2021.
-He previously served as an auxiliary bishop of the Archdiocese of Washington.
+Michael William Fisher (born March 3, 1958) is an American prelate of the Catholic Church who has served as bishop of the Diocese of Buffalo in New York since 2021.
+He previously served as an auxiliary bishop of the Archdiocese of Washington in the District of Columbia.

 Biography

 Early life

 Michael Fisher was born on March 3, 1958, in Baltimore, Maryland, the eldest of five children.
-As a child, he was a newspaper deliverer for the Baltimore Sun and later worked at a gas station.
+As a child, he delivered newspapers for The Baltimore Sun and worked at a gas station.
+Fisher attended Baltimore Polytechnic Institute and achieved the rank of eagle scout in the Boy Scouts of America.

-Fisher attended Baltimore Polytechnic Institute high school and is an Eagle Scout.
-He later earned a bachelor of science (B.S.) in business administration and accounting at the University of Maryland in 1984.
-Fisher worked as a comptroller for a psychiatric practice in Bethesda, Maryland, before entering seminary at Mount Saint Mary’s Seminary in Emmitsburg, Maryland, in 1986.
+After his high school graduation, Fisher attended the University of Maryland, earning a Bachelor of Science in business administration and accounting in 1984.
+Fisher then worked as a comptroller for a psychiatric practice in Bethesda, Maryland.
+In 1986, he entered Mount St. Mary's University in Emmitsburg, Maryland.

 Priesthood

-Fisher was ordained a priest for the Archdiocese of Washington by Cardinal James A. Hickey on June 23, 1990.
-Fisher worked as a priest at Sacred Heart Parish in La Plata, Maryland, as pastor of Holy Family Parish in Hillcrest Heights, Maryland, in 1995, and as pastor at St. John Neumann Parish in Gaithersburg, Maryland, in 1999.
-Fisher was named a chaplain to His Holiness by Pope John Paul II in 2005.
+Fisher was ordained a priest at St. Matthew’s Cathedral in Washington for the Archdiocese of Washington by Cardinal James A. Hickey on June 23, 1990.

+After his ordination, the archdiocese assigned Fisher as parochial vicar at Sacred Heart Parish in La Plata, Maryland.
+He was moved in 1995 to Holy Family Parish in Hillcrest Heights, Maryland, to serve as pastor there.
+Four years later, the archdiocese transferred him to be pastor at St. John Neumann Parish in Gaithersburg, Maryland.
+Fisher was named a chaplain to his holiness by Pope John Paul II in 2005.

-In 2005, then-Archbishop Theodore McCarrick appointed Fisher vicar general for the apostolates, in which role he oversaw the archdiocesan ministries for education, ethnic ministries, social justice and service, parish life and youth ministry.
+In 2005, Archbishop Theodore McCarrick appointed Fisher as vicar general for the apostolates, in which role he oversaw the archdiocesan ministries for education, ethnic ministries, social justice and service, parish life and youth ministry.
 In 2006, Cardinal Donald Wuerl appointed Fisher as vicar for clergy and secretary for ministerial leadership.

-Fisher has served on various archdiocesan boards and committees, including the College of Consultors, the Priest Council, the Administrative Board, the Priest Retirement Board, the Clergy Personnel Board, the Deacon Review Board, the Deacon Council, the Needy Parish Committee, and the Forward in Faith Committee.
+Fisher served on the college of consultors, the priest council, the administrative board, the priest retirement board, the clergy personnel board, the deacon review board, the deacon council, the needy parish committee, and the Forward in Faith Committee.

 Auxiliary bishop of Washington

-Pope Francis appointed Fisher as an auxiliary bishop for the Archdiocese of Washington on June 8, 2018.
-Fisher was consecrated by Cardinal Wuerl on June 29, 2018.
+Pope Francis appointed Fisher as an auxiliary bishop of Washington on June 8, 2018.
+Fisher was consecrated at the National Shrine of the Immaculate Conception in Washington D.C. by Wuerl on June 29, 2018, with Bishops Barry C. Knestout and Mario E. Dorsonville acting as co-consecrators.

 Fisher's coat of arms as an auxiliary referenced those of several past archbishops.
 The colors of red and gold were used in the coats of arms of Archbishops Hickey, McCarrick, and Wuerl.
 The line embattled and red crosses reference the tower embattled and red cross in Wuerl's coat of arms.
 The lion, in addition to representing Fisher's patron saint, Mark the Evangelist, references the lion on Hickey's coat of arms.